It is a discovery tool that indexes library databases so you get a search result across the world of library resources.

 These are the databases that are searched all at once:

 Some resources show up in the results of One Search that are independent of our database subscriptions.
-Here are some of those sources that are automatically searched when you use One Search: However, we do not own access to all of these.
+Here are some of those sources that are automatically searched when you use One Search.
+However, we do not own access to all of these.
 This means that you and your students may discover resources that are not available through the Ray Howard Library.
-You will be able, in many cases, to order them through Interlibrary Loan.
+Some of these are open access databases, so you and your students can access them for free.
+For articles from other databases, you will be able, in many cases, to order copies through Interlibrary Loan.

 Stick to embedding a link to an article, rather than uploading a copy of the work, in order to comply with copyright law.
 Look for something called a permalink, link,or bookmark, rather than copying the address from the top bar.
 You generally cannot use the address from the top bar because those change and the database won't remember them, causing your students to get an error message.